 A newly built property, which is unoccupied and substantially unfurnished, attracts 100% discount from council tax for up to six weeks.
 The discount begins from the date that the property is considered to have been completed.

 Properties that have been empty and unfurnished for a total period of two years or more will attract a 100% surcharge from 1 April 2019.
 This effectively means the council tax bill will be double.
 The surcharge was previously 50% but in February 2019 this council approved a resolution to increase the surcharge to 100% from 1 April 2019, in line with new legislation allowing councils to do this.
 With effect from 1 April 2020 any property remaining empty and unfurnished for a period of five years and more attracts a surcharge of 200%.
 With effect from 1 April 2021 there will be a 300% surcharge for properties empty and unfurnished for ten years or more.

 Find out more about the long-term empty property premium charge.

 Apply for prescribed class c (unoccupied/unfurnished property) discount.

 Unoccupied property requiring or undergoing major repairs/structural alteration - prescribed Class D discount

-A property which requires major repair work to make it habitable may be eligible for this discount.
+An unoccupied property which requires major repair work or structural alterations to make it habitable may be eligible for this discount.
 Each case is decided upon the facts relating to the physical condition of the property and the nature of the work that is needed.
-This discount can only apply for a period of up to 12 months.
+This discount can only apply for a period of up to 12 months to the property, irrespective of ownership.
 This discount ends if the property becomes occupied or furnished.
-Before this discount can be allowed, a visit will be made by a visiting officer to confirm if it applies.

 Please note, if you are resident in a mobile home or touring caravan within the grounds of the property whilst works are carried out, the mobile home/touring caravan is deemed to be an extension to the property.
 As such, you will not qualify for the uninhabitable discount.